Child in Need Plans and Reviews

 It will be important that an appropriate venue suitable for the child and their family are used for the meeting.
 Consideration must be given to transport, timing and any child care issues.
 Where a child is attending a meeting and is of school age the meeting should be held outside of school time, wherever possible.

-A social worker is responsible for convening the meeting within the necessary timescales and arranging invitations.A social worker will chair the meeting and will ensure accurate notes of the meeting are taken.
+A social worker is responsible for convening the meeting within the necessary timescales and arranging invitations.A social worker will chair the meeting and will ensure information from the meeting is accurately recorded.
 This record will be copied to those involved, including the child and parent/s who need to agree them.

 A Child in Need Plan will be developed in a Child in Need Planning Meeting.